-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Everglades Coalition has submitted a public comment letter demanding immediate action from the U.S. Fish and Wildlife Service (USFWS) to protect the ghost orchid, a rare native plant, as an endangered species.
 This move underscores concerns about the worsening conditions of its habitat amid growing threats.

-The ghost orchid (Dendrophylax lindenii), found predominantly in the Greater Everglades Ecosystem, faces multiple dangers such as poaching, habitat degradation, an more ST
+The ghost orchid (Dendrophylax lindenii), found predominantly in the Greater Everglades Ecosystem, faces multiple dangers such as poaching, habitat degradation, and climate change-induced storms.
+As these factors more ST

 Fan Alliance Calls for Urgent Ticketing Reform to Combat Anticompetitive Practices (10)